simonfong6/mothakes-python/README.md

 # mothakes-python
-Python utility package for all my Python projects
+Python utility package for all my Python projects.